Cultural/Racial/Ethnic Student Groups

-NOTE: there are far too many Duke groups to list here.
-For a complete list of Duke Groups go to: https:// www.dukegroups.com
+There are far too many Duke groups to list here.
+For a complete list go to:

 Asian Student Association (ASA)

 Duke’s ASA seeks to support and serve as a lobbying voice for the political, cultural and social interests of students of Asian Pacific Heritage.
 ASA also seeks to transcend social borders and to foster relations with other groups on campus through community interaction.
 ASA seeks to raise awareness and provide an open space to learn about historical and contemporary issues facing people of Asian Pacific heritage.

 The Black Graduate & Professional Student Association (BGPSA) plans a wide array of events each year.
 These events include academic forums, luncheons, socials and a recognition ceremony.
 BGPSA’s mission is to enhance the Duke experience for members through community service, academically based programming, socials and leadership development.